SAP-samples/btp-showcase-actuals-cap/README.md

 ### Add Cloud Foundry as the target in BAS

-Now, we add our SCP Cloud Foundry Space as a target Use View -> Find Command to find the command to create New Cloud Foundry target:
+Now, we add our BTP Cloud Foundry Space as a target Use View -> Find Command to find the command to create New Cloud Foundry target:

 ![](/images/BAS_CloudFoundryCommand.png)

-Enter all the subsequent details to be connected to the cloud foundry space – the same space where you create your user-defined service in SCP.
+Enter all the subsequent details to be connected to the cloud foundry space – the same space where you create your user-defined service in BTP.
 Now at the bottom on BAS, you should be able to see you are connected to the Cloud Foundry Space:

 ![](/images/BAS_CloudFoundryConnected.png)